Palisades, New York

+The area referred to as Snedens Landing is located within the eastern portion of Palisades.

+The hamlet has a registered historic district known as the Closter Road–Oak Tree Road Historic District.

+History

 17th and 18th centuries

 In 1685 Dr. George Lockhart purchased 3,410 acres along the west bank of the Hudson River which would become Palisades, NY.
 In the ensuing 20 years the land would change hands twice.
-By 1702 there were two houses with 14 people, eight being enslaved people.
+By 1702 there were two houses with 14 people, eight of them enslaved.
 During this period the land was claimed by both New York and New Jersey.
 A king's commission settled the dispute in 1769 by drawing an official border between the two states.
 It placed Palisades just inside of New York.